valkey-io/valkey-doc/docs/install/install-redis/install-redis-on-windows.md

 sudo apt-get install redis
 {{< / highlight  >}}

-Lastly, start the Redis server like so:
+Lastly, start the Valkey server like so:

 {{< highlight bash  >}}
 sudo service redis-server start
 {{< / highlight  >}}

-## Connect to Redis
+## Connect to Valkey

-You can test that your Redis server is running by connecting with the Redis CLI:
+You can test that your Valkey server is running by connecting with the Valkey CLI:

 {{< highlight bash  >}}
 redis-cli